State planning in Porirua: State housing

 In the 1950s and 1960s State Housing designs changed due to cost, to material shortages and to concerns about 'urban sprawl' in Porirua and in wider New Zealand.
 Housing became increasingly standardised and cheaper material like fibrolite cladding came into use.
 This was generally unpopular, with growing negative public perceptions of State housing.
 It was markedly different from the approach adopted by Michael Joseph Savage in 1939, where 400 different designs by architects meant no two homes were exactly alike and where low-density, single-unit dwellings characterised State housing in Porirua.
-In part this change to a more standardised approach came in response to the material shortages in the 1950s, which meant importing 500 pre-cut houses for the southern part of Titahi Bay.
+In part this change to a more standardised approach came in response to the material shortages in the 1950s, which meant importing 500 pre-cut houses for the southern part of Tītahi Bay.
 A total of 194 tradesmen came from Austria on 18-month contracts to complete these houses.

 Another development in the 1950s and 1960s involved a change to multi-units.
 Boyd argues that these became the defining feature of Porirua, and they met with opposition and unpopularity.
 The Anglican Church's 1963 report on Porirua East, which was dominated by duplex housing, accused the government of "forgetting the social needs of the community when planning the area".
 Images of Porirua East appeared in 1970s publicity-material as an example of what to avoid in future housing schemes - because of its bland uniformity and multiplex nature.
 In 1977 State housing comprised 64% single-family dwellings, 20% double semi-detached units, and 15% multiple units(4 to 8 people housed).
 This contrasted to 99% of private dwellings being single dwellings.
 Mullins and Robbs study in 1977 showed that residents as a whole responded in a "largely positive manner to the physical environment of dwelling and resident area and to the social character of the community".
 He saw this as due to the mainly "single-family housing which contributed significantly to the residential satisfaction of Porirua public housing resident".
 In contrast, "those living in housing densities greater than single family dwelling expressed more dissatisfaction with their dwelling and with the residential locality".